 I may talk a lot but I put it to good use.
 Here you can watch my talks at London Java Community, Ladies that UX, TalkUX and more.

 I love sharing the research that I do, the things I discover and how my assumptions have been challenged.
 Not only do I write my own blog, but I write for other tech groups.

 Read my post on how to use the DECIDE framework when planning user research.

 Here I released my first article in the Budaya series, sharing a brief outline of how to localise your UX.

-Check out my latest post at RedEye, about using international research to keep our clients ahead of the game.
+Check out my post about using international research to keep clients ahead of the game.

 Currently a UX consultant, I conduct expert reviews, user testing, research and reports.
-I also build wireframes in-browser with HTML and in Axure.
-As an agency our work is varied across industries, like e-commerce, travel and education.
-Within our labs I both moderate and observe user sessions across all devices.
+I also built wireframes in-browser with HTML and in Axure.
+As an agency our work varied across industries, including e-commerce, travel and education.
+I both moderated and observe user sessions across all devices.

 As well as being a developer to integrate clients into our platform, building payment processors and telephony menus, I conducted all of the UX needs for the startup.
 I worked on projects like the in-house knowledge base and API experience from onboarding to the documentation.

 Hired as a developer and staffed as a UX-er, I worked and trained with ThoughtWorks, in Manchester, London, India and Hamburg.
 My main projects were ThoughtWorks.com and A World At School, working on visual design, user stories and client workshops.